 Any teenager between the ages of 14 and 17 and has an interest in the Zoo, the natural world and helping their community is welcome to apply.

 Every year, we receive hundreds of applications with only a limited amount of ZooTeen openings.
 Please carefully follow these instructions to ensure that your application is considered!

 Step One: Teens must complete the ZooTeen application to be considered for the 2017-18 year.
 Applications will be accepted starting March 1.

 Step Two: A minimum of two digital recommendation forms are required as part of the application process.
 We suggest that recommendation forms be completed by teachers, school staff or community leaders.

 Important: Each recommender should email their completed recommendation forms to firstname.lastname@example.org.
 Completed applications and recommendations will be reviewed by the ZooTeen Supervisor at the Phoenix Zoo.
 All application materials must be received by May 31.

 Applications are accepted during the months of March, April and May (any application or recommendation form received outside of this time period is not eligible for consideration).
 During the month of June, all applications are reviewed and a limited number of candidates demonstrating an interest in sharing their enthusiasm for the Zoo and natural world will be selected for a brief in-person interview.
 Interviews are conducted in the month of July, and final ZooTeens for the upcoming season will be selected from those interviewed and notified by the beginning of August.

 Timeline for ZooTeen Program

-The ZooTeen program officially operates from September through May.
+The ZooTeen program is an eight-month program that officially operates from September through May.
+Limited positions are available for established ZooTeens each summer.
 Prospective ZooTeen applications are accepted during the months of March, April and May.

 September – Start of ZooTeen season and Fall Semester